ruvilecamwasam/lmdynamics/README.md

 * *wellAnalyticParams.p* - Same as above but a Python Pickle file.
 I didn't end up using this, but it remains in the code.

 ### Generate the figures
 Open and run the notebook *FigTrappingCooling.nb*.
-Each subfigure is in a different cell, but you will have to run them all as variables generated in some parts are used in others.
+Each subfigure is in a different cell, but you will have to run them sequentially as variables generated in some parts are used in later ones.
 The figures will be exported to the notebook directory.

 ## Figure 6: Photothermal Effects